VPai8/Em/README.md

 # Em
-Web app which receives a word and returns the most similar words according to rap lingo.
+Web app which receives a word and returns the most similar words according to rap lingo trained on songs by Eminem.